Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo: Stellar population synthesis modeling

 \subsection{Analysis of the stellar populations in the core of Jekyll using the PPXF code}

-The $R=2700$ data were used to estimate the ages and metallicities of the stellar populations in the Jekyll galaxy.
+The $R=2700$ data were used to estimate the ages and metallicities of the stellar populations in the core of the Jekyll galaxy (where the data were deep enough).
 We extracted spectra for elliptical annuli at different radii.
-Then each spectra was fitted using the MILES stellar population synthesis models \cite{2010MNRAS.404.1639V,2015MNRAS.449.1177V} and pPXF \cite{2004PASP..116..138C}.
+Then each spectra was fitted using the MILES stellar population synthesis models \cite{2015MNRAS.449.1177V} and pPXF \cite{2004PASP..116..138C}.
 In short, pPXF returns the best-fitting linear combination of single stellar population models that best represent the input spectra.
-The weights of this linear combination can be then translated into mean ages and metallicities, as shown in Figure~\ref{fig:metallicity}.
-For the MILES models, we adopted the so-called base models, which inherit the chemical composition of the solar neighborhood, fed with BaSTI isochrones \cite{2004ApJ...612..168P,2006ApJ...642..797P}.
+The weights of this linear combination can be then translated into mean ages and metallicities, as shown in Extended Data Figure~8.
+For the MILES models, we adopted the so-called base models, which inherit the chemical composition of the solar neighborhood, fed with BaSTI isochrones \cite{2006ApJ...642..797P}.
 We run pPXF imposing a regularized solution and a low-order multiplicative polynomial correction to the shape of the continuum.
 Neither of these assumptions has a significant effect on the recovered ages and metallicity values.
 Moreover, by construction, the quoted values for age and metallicity in the figure are mass-weighted.
+The ages obtained for the core of the Jekyll Galaxy using the $R=2700$ data are consistent with those obtained with the $R=100$ observations presented in Figure~4.